Kota Batu, Brunei: History

 Kota Batu was believed to be the ancient capital of Brunei.
-During the Castilian War, the Spaniards capture the city on April 16, 1578; the Bruneians retook it in June 26, 1578.
+During the Castilian War, the Spaniards captured the city on April 16, 1578; the Bruneians retook it in June 26, 1578.
 The city remained the capital before the emergence of Kampong Ayer, which is further inland, and over the Brunei River, during the Brunei Civil War in the 17th century.
 According to Bruneian history source Silsilah Raja-Raja Brunei, Kota Batu was founded by Sultan Sharif Ali.
 Among the founding workers were Chinese people.
 The palace, masjid and educational institutions were built in the quickly developing center of the Sultanate.
 During the reign of Sultan Muhammad Hasan, there were "two palaces within a square compound surrounded by a wall" in Kota Batu.

 Antonio Pigafetta's report from 1521 and the Boxer Codex from 1590, on the other hand, provide more comprehensive sources about Kota Batu.
 These documents clearly describe the topography of Kota Batu based on the locations of the dignitaries' and residents' houses, the Sultan's palace, and the factories made of stone.
 For instance, Pigafetta stated in the report that, "... the city (Brunei) was entirely built on salt water except for the King's palace and the residence of some dignitaries, which was in front of the Sultan's palace there was a wall made of stones large with fortress towers like a defensive wall."
 The site of the currency and pottery factories in the area is mentioned in the Boxer Codex.

 However, no remnants in the form of palace construction sites or dignitary residences for the Sultan have been discovered to far.
 Naturally, this is related to the bamboo and wood culture seen in Malay architectural construction, which is readily damaged and hard to find.
 Archaeologists have been able to pinpoint the locations of the coin and pottery workshops mentioned by Pigafetta and the Boxer Codex, though, thanks to the finding of coins and pieces of regional pottery in the Kota Batu highlands.
 It is certain that the location of the Sultan's palace is close to the coin pieces based on the discovery of these items.
 Except for the palace of Sultan Muhammad Hasan, which was constructed at Tanjung Chandana and is the one that was on Berambang Island, no oral tradition in Brunei has ever mentioned the Sultan's palace in Kota Batu.